mendhak/mendhak.github.io/posts/2025-06-30-gemini-cli-adhoc-helper.md

 To that end, it does have a `--prompt` flag which works in a non-interactive mode, and this is what I'm interested in.

-Unfortunately, out of the box, I found its defaults to be somewhat unsafe; it has access to some tools already, and those tools execute even when using the `--prompt` flag, without asking.
+Unfortunately, out of the box, I found its defaults to be somewhat unsafe.
+Gemini CLI comes with [a security risk](https://github.com/google-gemini/gemini-cli/issues/2744): it has access to some tools already, and those tools execute even when using the `--prompt` flag, without asking.
 A decision probably made to make it more convenient.

 ### How I configured it